-GRRR is holding four sessions in 2019 for girls, trans and nonbinary youth.
-Three of the sessions will be for ages 9-16, one session for ages 9-13 and one session will be for teens ages 13-18.
+GRRR is holding four sessions in 2020 for girls, trans and nonbinary youth.
+Two of the sessions will be for ages 9-16, one session for ages 9-13 and one session will be for teens ages 13-18.
 The camp is held from 9am-5pm daily, and the Friday concerts will be at 3pm & 6pm.
 Camp will conclude at 8pm on Friday.

 In order for us to serve as many youth as possible, campers are only allowed to attend ONE week of camp this year.

 Campers are required to be at camp all hours, all days: 9am-5pm on Mon-Thurs, and 9am-8pm on Friday.
 Each morning of camp, parents will need to check their campers in between 8:30-9am.
 Parents MUST pick their children up between 5-5:30pm at the end of each camp day, Mon-Thurs, and between 8-8:30pm on Friday at the concert venue.
 This year, we'll be offering additional child care options before (7:30-8:30am) and after (5:00-6:00pm) camp!

 On the Friday of each camp week, campers will be able to showcase their original songs written at TWO showcases!
 This will be the culmination of their entire week's work at camp.
 Campers are expected to perform in both concerts.